apache/maven-resolver-ant-tasks/src/site/markdown/index.md

 ### Dependencies

-Dependencies are used to to create classpaths or filesets.
-They are used by the `<resolve>`-task, which collects the artifacts belonging to the dependencies transitively.
+Dependencies create classpaths or filesets.
+The `<resolve>` task collects the artifacts of the dependencies transitively.

 ```xml
 <dependency coords="g:a:v:scope"/>